elpanas/CS50Projects/README.md

 ## Why is my project distinct from the others?

-Because the aid of this project is different from the previous ones and Pizza Project too.
+Because the purpose of this project is different from the previous ones and Pizza Project too.

 ## Why is my project more complex than the others?